-I remember being just a few years’ into playing BASS when an elder at our local church shot at me with a water pistol during a Sunday morning service.
+I can remember a time, just a few short years’ into playing BASS, when an elder at our local church shot at me with a water pistol during a Sunday morning service.
 He took the view that our worship group was: –

 - too loud;

 None of it true, of course.
 He was a bully.
 The small amount of water that went onto my guitar did no damage, but the one ounce of respect I had for him evaporated in less than a second.

 He apologised afterward, but I didn’t believe him when he said it was “only a joke”.